 International human rights law, participation, and civil society actors

-December 3, 2010: Joint Workshop on Reconceptualizing the Role of Law in Human Rights and Sawyer Seminar on Vulnerability and Resilience: Rethinking Human Rights for the 21st Century on the theme “Human Rights and the Environment,” 8:30-2:30, North Hall, Department of Political Science, speakers: Professor Hari Osofsky (University of Minnesota), Professor Richard P. Hiskes (Department of Political Science, University of Connecticut), Professor Philippe Cullet (SOAS, University of London) and other speakers pending, sponsored by the Global Legal Studies Center, Human Rights Initiative and the Division of International Studies.
+December 3, 2010: Joint Workshop on Reconceptualizing the Role of Law in Human Rights and Sawyer Seminar on Vulnerability and Resilience: Rethinking Human Rights for the 21st Century on the theme “Human Rights and the Environment,” 8:30-2:30, North Hall, Department of Political Science, speakers: Professor Hari Osofsky (University of Minnesota), Professor Richard P. Hiskes (Department of Political Science, University of Connecticut), Professor Philippe Cullet (SOAS, University of London) and other speakers pending, sponsored by the Global Legal Studies Center, Human Rights Initiative and the International Division.

-February 25, 2011: “Gender, Justice and Victim Rights: Gendered Perspective of Victims in the Criminal Justice System," WI Journal of Law, Gender and Society annual symposium, 9-11:30 and 2-4pm, Lubar Commons, speakers: Tim Gruenke, LaCrosse County District Attorney and member of the Wisconsin Crime Victims Rights Board; Ben Greer, former VAWA Webinar Coordinator & Research Attorney for the California District Attorneys Association; Professor Jeffrey G. Purvis, San Joaquin College of Law; Seema Mohapatra, Visiting Assistant Professor of Law, Barry University School of Law; and Benedetta Faedi Duramy, Associate Professor of Law, Golden Gate University School of Law, Co-Sponsored by the Global Legal Studies Center under its seminar series "Reconceptualizing the Role of Law in Human Rights" with support from the Division of International Studies, the International Institute and Global Studies.
+February 25, 2011: “Gender, Justice and Victim Rights: Gendered Perspective of Victims in the Criminal Justice System," WI Journal of Law, Gender and Society annual symposium, 9-11:30 and 2-4pm, Lubar Commons, speakers: Tim Gruenke, LaCrosse County District Attorney and member of the Wisconsin Crime Victims Rights Board; Ben Greer, former VAWA Webinar Coordinator & Research Attorney for the California District Attorneys Association; Professor Jeffrey G. Purvis, San Joaquin College of Law; Seema Mohapatra, Visiting Assistant Professor of Law, Barry University School of Law; and Benedetta Faedi Duramy, Associate Professor of Law, Golden Gate University School of Law, Co-Sponsored by the Global Legal Studies Center under its seminar series "Reconceptualizing the Role of Law in Human Rights" with support from the International Division, the International Institute and Global Studies.